OCA/sale-workflow/sale_product_multi_add/README.rst

 Usage
 =====

-This module add a button on sale order to import several products f
+This module add a button on sale order to import several products on your current sale order.
+A wizard opens and allows the user to search and select products.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot